• Skip to main content

 Conclusion

 Teaching your kids how solar energy works and why it is important can give your kids a huge leg up.
-It can help kids understand energy related issues, introduce them to scientific concepts, and offer a great way to bond with your child.
-It is a great way to interest the future generation in the idea of renewable energy sources.
+It can help kids understand energy related issues and introduce them to scientific concepts.
+It also offers a great way to bond with your child.
+Talking about solar power is a great way to interest the future generation in the idea of renewable energy sources.

 Here is a little video of my kids playing with their solar powered toy after building it.